affjljoo3581/Expanda/docs/source/index.rst

 Extensions
 ----------
-Expanda provides basic extensions to help parsing corpus file.
+Expanda provides basic extensions to help parsing corpus files.
 You can use the extensions without any additional installations.

 .. toctree::